DOCEBO LMS Quick Implementation Checklist

 Some branding tips to get you started.

-Interface Colours – choose a colour for the LMS Platform header, background, and links that matches your own corporate/ business branding;
+Interface Colours–choose a colour for the LMS Platform header, background, and links that match your own corporate/ business branding;

 Here is a link to and online Favicon maker we use for clients

-Banner images – Doceo includes a library of banner images that can be used on the user’s dashboard.
+Banner images – Docebo includes a library of banner images that can be used on the user’s dashboard.